 Try Word games such as Crosswords and Scrabble, as they are a fun and effortless way to improve your vocabulary and discover new words from your peers.
 Also, Quiddler is a great way to improve your vocabulary.

 Word games challenge your brain to work hard to search in your memory for words you already know but don’t use often.

-Make a list of the various new words you learned while playing these games, and then review your list from time to time.
+I encourage you to make a list of the various new words you learned while playing these games and then review your list from time to time.

 13- Make Learning New Vocabulary More Enjoyable

 One of the best ways to drastically improve your English vocabulary is to appreciate the English language.

 Instead of learning words as meaningless syllables, try to discover their etymology.
 For instance, you will realize that more than half of English words come from Greek and Latin, and most advanced Japanese vocabulary comes from Chinese.